 Hiker Challenge Prize Draw: Winners

-The first prize draw for the Hiker Challenge was held on December 1, 2019 for those who earned badges this fall.
+A prize draw for the Hiker Challenge was held on March 1, 2020 for those who earned badges this winter.
 Congratulations to the winners of gift cards generously provided by The Trail Shop Halifax

 Four Shores Badge